 This directs consumers to the date by which a product should be eaten for peak quality and is not reflective of safety.
 Use by dates are typically found on shelf-stable products such as packaged dry goods and condiments, and are determined by the manufacturer.

 This directs consumers to the date by which a product should be eaten for ideal quality and flavor, and is not reflective of safety.
 For example, crackers may eventually taste stale and consumers may notice minor changes in flavor or texture of an item, but they may still be safe to consume.
 Best by dates are often found on shelf-stable products.

 This directs retailers to the date by which a product should be sold or removed from the shelf, and is not reflective of safety.
 One-third of a product’s shelf life usually remains after the sell by date for at-home consumer use.
 Sell by dates are typically found on perishable items such as bread, dairy, meat, seafood and poultry.
 If a consumer purchases the item before the sell by date, the product should be safe beyond this date as long as it has been stored properly.

 Below are some common food products and the average consumable time after the sell by date:

 Red meat/pork: cook/freeze within 3 days

 So, bottom line, food doesn’t have to be thrown out right away if the date printed on the packaging has passed.
-Use your own judgement and refer to the details above and things will likely be safe.
+Use your own judgment and refer to the details above and things will likely be safe.
 And be sure to put things like meat and poultry in the freezer if you are not going to eat it within the allotted time.